Written by Jean Poiret, Francis Veber, Edouard Molinaro, Marcello Danon, and Elaine May

 Fosse, Fosse, Fosse..
 Martha Graham… Martha Graham… Madonna!
 Madonna!

 Nathan Lane is wonderful.
 He may have played the role a bit over the top, but I just can‘t imagine anyone else in this role.
 No actor I can think of could have possibly pulled this off.
-He is convincingly indignant in moments such as when Robin Williams tell him he isn’t a woman and he goes “You bastard!”
+He is convincingly indignant in moments such as when Robin Williams tells him he isn’t a woman and he goes “You bastard!”
 I wanted to roll off the couch laughing.
 He’s a wife in every sense of the word – who cares if he’s a man.
-He may be a bit of a stereotype, but he’s depicted with such affection from those around him I couldn’t help but adore him.
+He may be a bit of a stereotype, but he’s depicted with such affection by those around him that I couldn’t help but adore him.
 He is such a great physical comedic actor that he gets the right nuances, such as when he’s trying to learn to be “a man” from Armand.
 His mannerisms are that of someone who can’t help who he is but is trying to be someone else.

 Hank Azaria is hysterical.
 When he’s in his “normal state” as the houseboy who’s a wannabe performer in the club or trying to play it “straight” (pun intended) as their butler during the dinner with the Keeley’s.
 Azaria shows a physical comedy I never knew he was capable of before.
 One of the funniest scenes is where he’s cleaning the pool in a thong while singing Lady Marmalade.

 Gene Hackman shows off his comedic side as well.
 As a straight-laced Conservative, you wouldn’t think it’s possible, but he pulls it off.
 I couldn’t hate the man simply because Hackman infused him with enough humanity that he didn’t seem like a fake hypocrite.
-He’s savvy enough about what goes on in the real world to ask his sexually active daughter if her new lover has been tested without getting preachy or it seeming like something you wouldn’t expect to come from his mouth.
+He’s savvy enough about what goes on in the real world to ask his sexually active daughter if her new lover has been tested without getting preachy or it seems like something you wouldn’t expect to come from his mouth.
 He looks damn fine in a dress and wig too.

 Dianne Wiest really felt like the female counterpart to Lane’s character.
-She seemed so naive about much of what is going on around her, whether it’s in South Beach or the rest of the world.
+She seemed so naive about much of what is going on around her, whether it was in South Beach or the rest of the world.
 She’s the one who can’t seem to handle that her daughter is having sex, rather than her husband the Senator.
 I would have liked to have heard a bit more from her as her role seemed a bit underwritten, but overall she’s terrific.

 I loved the cinematography of The Birdcage.
 The lighting and shadows were captured beautifully.
 Whether it’s in the nightclub or on the beach, the right contrast between the characters.
-The lighting also sets the star tone during the dinner with it’s subdued level at times, and bursting out at others.
+The lighting also sets the star tone during the dinner with its subdued level at times and bursting out at others.